jasonmk/omniauth-headers/README.md

 that places user information into the request headers.

-Technically speaking, you probably don't need omniauth in this case since the whole redirect/callback system in unnecessary (every request has the user information already), however, if your application uses multiple different authentication schemes, you may find it easier to use this than trying to swap omniauth in and out.
+Technically speaking, you probably don't need omniauth in this case since the whole redirect/callback system is unnecessary (every request has the user information already), however, if your application uses multiple different authentication schemes, you may find it easier to use this than trying to swap omniauth in and out.